 Genetics & Other Diseases

 As a genetic study we do a lot of important research in this field.
-Our genetic makeup has a huge influence on all of our lives, and can link to all sorts of conditions.
+Our genetic makeup has a huge influence on all of our lives, and can link to many health conditions.
 Read about some of our research which is helping to understand how our genetics and environment influences our health.

 kidney scientific microscope image